 Natural gas pipeline

-The natural gas fuel is supplied through a 4.5km long, 20in diameter pipeline.
-The gas pipeline is laid along the west side of 5th Line from the Union Gas Corridor.
+The natural gas fuel is supplied through a 4.5km-long, 20in diameter pipeline, which was laid along the west side of 5th Line from the Union Gas Corridor.
 The gas corridor is located south of Derry Road to Highway 401.

 Route selection and environmental and socio-economic impact assessment for the pipeline was undertaken by Stantec Consulting.